Ashbel Welch: Early life and education

-Nelson, New York.
-Welch's father was Ashbel Welch, Sr. (1764-1826).
-Welch's mother was Margaret "Peggy" Dorrance Welch (1776-1830).

-Welch had two elder brothers Sylvester Welch (1798-1852) and William Welch (1800-1839).

-Education

 In 1843, he earned an honorary degree of Master of Arts from the College of New Jersey at Princeton, which was renamed to Princeton University in 1896.

 Career

 In 1826, Welch started his engineering career as a rodman on the Lehigh and Delaware Canal for his brother Sylvester Welch.

 In 1830, Welch joined engineers of Canvass White in Trenton, New Jersey on the construction of the Delaware and Raritan Canal.
 In 1832, Welch was in charge of digging the feeder northwestward from Trenton, New Jersey.
 Welch selected Lambertville for his headquarters.
 In 1834, the Delaware and Raritan Canal completed and it opened for business.

 In 1836, at age 26, Welch was appointed the chief engineer of the Joint Companies (Delaware and Raritan Canal Company & Camden and Amboy Railroad & Transportation Company).

 In 1836, Welch was appointed Chief Engineer of the Philadelphia and Trenton Railroad.

 In 1844, Welch traveled to England and supervised the construction of an order of guns for the United States Navy.